sushantkrishnan/Guess-the-Movie/README.md

  ## Installations
  Add/change the name of movies in movies.txt.

- Clone the repository and open as IntelliJ project and run the project.
+ Clone the repository and open as IntelliJ project.

+ Run the Main.java file.